 Digital inclusion in SA

-The Australian Digital Inclusion Index measures the personal use of digital technologies with scores reported in relation to access, ability and affordability.
+The Australian Digital Inclusion Index (link is external)measures the personal use of digital technologies with scores reported in relation to access, ability and affordability.
 Alarmingly South Australia consistently rates below the national average and is the second worst performing state or territory in Australia (only ahead of Tasmania).
 While digital inclusion is increasing, the fact that South Australia is still below the rest of the country has implications for our community and our future economic performance.

 SACOSS is proposing an additional investment of $120m by the SA State Government in initiatives to improve digital inclusion.
 This would double the State Government's existing Digital Restart Fund and could look to recent examples from other state governments, such as NSW and Victoria.
 An investment at this level would allow for the fund to be expanded to include key issues of public access and digital inclusion, including: